-The Senior Leadership Team will monitor the forecast and warnings for weather and road conditions from different sources, including Environment Canada, local media outlets, etc. The President or Designate will make an independent decision based on these forecasts for whether it is necessary to close the college.
+The Senior Leadership Team will monitor the forecast and warnings for weather and road conditions from different sources, including Environment Canada, local media outlets, etc. Security (BTC) will make recommendations with respect to emergency closing.
+Before making an independent decision to close the campus, Coquitlam College will contact Security (BTC) for their assessment of the situation and with respect to the emergency closing.